ContionMig/MedicoIO/README.md

 If any of these changes, the user will automatically be logged out, protecting against man-in-the-middle attacks or session hijacking.

+# Anti-Spam Features
+- Google reCaptcha is added to prevent any bot spam
+- Cross-Site Request Forgery Prevention measures are set in place
+- All pages has also been rate limited, to prevent spam=

 # TO-DO
 - Edge Cases & Error Handling